 #1 – Discover New Products and Services

 My good friend, Bob Buday, likes to say that thought leadership for a professional services firm is like R&D for an automotive company.
 It’s the lifeblood of the firm.
-The very future of the business depends on its ability to identify where markets are going and shape a defining point of view on the prevailing issues of our time.
+The future of the business depends on its ability to identify where markets are going and shape a defining point of view on the pressing issues clients face.
 Generally, this requires learning beyond the walls of the practice and its existing client relationships.
 It requires making investments in original primary research — exploring new ways of solving existing problems and identifying adjacent market opportunities.
+For this objective, use these metrics:

 - New investment opportunities identified